dddrrreee/cs140e-25win/labs/7-uart/README.md

 -----------------------------------------------------------------------
 ##### Part 2. `2-fake-pi`

+UART bugs are incredibly nasty.
+Unfortunately, a broken UART driver can easily work on simple tests but fail on more complicated ones.
+We'll use the cross-checking idea from lab 3 to compare the `PUT32` and `GET32` that your code against everyone else.
+Our mantra: If everyone matches and one person was right, then everyone was right.

+To do this, we
-We extend the `fake-pi.c` code from `3-cross-checking` to handle UART and AUX writes.
+extend the `fake-pi.c` code from `3-cross-checking` to handle UART and AUX writes.
+If you look in `2-fake-pi/Makefile` you'll see that we link in your `libpi/src/gpio.c` and `../1-uart/uart.c`.
+There are simple tests for the UART in `2-fake-pi/tests-uart`

 To check your output:
 ```